matttbe/fallback-to-tcp/README.md

 and servers will know that TCP is being used.
 They will then adapt their behaviour for the TCP protocol, resulting in a better user experience.

+Note that in case of TCP-to-MPTCP proxy that is going to change the source IP seen by the end server, it is recommended to tunnel the UDP traffic to the same server not to have UDP and TCP using different traffic.
+The DNS traffic doesn't necessarily need to be tunnelled.

 ## Video conferencing

 Because not all VC can properly support a fallback to TCP, it is recommended to